Alejandroq12/air-checker/README.md

 To run the project, follow these instructions:

-- After Cloning this repo to your local machine.
+- After cloning this repo to your local machine.
 - You must use `npm start` command in terminal to run this at the localhost.

 ### Run tests